What is threat hunting in cyber security?

 For an organisation to manage and develop threat hunting capabilities it is essential to routinely collect data from the entire IT environment for processing.
-The threat hunters must establish a baseline or normal behavior for the organisation and anything that varies from that baseline would be considered an anomaly and must be analysed further.
+The threat hunters must establish a baseline or normal behaviour for the organisation and anything that varies from that baseline would be considered an anomaly and must be analysed further.

-Threat intelligence feeds from crowdsourcing and gathering IOCs, IOAs, TTPs from the public also greatly benefits an organisation, as they can use this information and check whether their own organisation is affected by similar malicious activities or not.
+Threat intelligence feeds from crowdsourcing and gathering IOCs, IOAs, TTP from the public also greatly benefits an organisation, as they can use this information and check whether their own organisation is affected by similar malicious activities or not.

 Discuss your concerns today